scel-hawaii/weatherbox-firmware/simulator/README.md

 This is a small simavr-based emulator that allows you to quickly test firmware builds for the weatherbox firmware.

+TODO:

+* biggest goal: having an EASY framework to script tests with
+* Cleanup some of the scripts .. we still don't have proper classes for everything
+* Integrate attached devices that can be simulated; for example, if we tune the battery voltage what happens?
+* use SWIG?

 ## Running the GUI

 * Open up a terminal in the emu/ folder and run `python server.py`